 What is a bad credit mortgage?

-A bad credit mortgage works well for people who are trying to get on the property ladder but may have been refused a mortgage elsewhere because of their credit history.
+This type of mortgage works well for people who are trying to get on the property ladder but may have been refused a mortgage elsewhere because of their bad credit history.
 They are also suitable for homeowners or home movers whose financial situation has changed since taking out their previous mortgage.

 These mortgages work in exactly the same way as a standard mortgage.
 The amount you borrow you will pay back to your lender in monthly instalments with interest added.

 The main difference with this type of mortgage is that interest rates are higher in comparison to standard mortgages.
 It’s likely you will need to put down a larger deposit (typically between 15-30% of the total property value).
 The reason for these cost differences is due to bad credit customers being considered higher risk by lenders.

 The good news is that paying a mortgage for a few years can improve your credit score.
 This can allow you to renew your mortgage with a standard lender at some point in the future.